 Many packages are made available by

-the community of Python developers are available in PyPi.
+the community of Python developers and these packages are located in PyPi.

 You will be using PIP